angeloLed/benchmarks/Readme.md

 ## The purpose

-This project is to have a clearer idea of what are the real performances of microservices backend with framework and ODM / ORM.
+This project give to you a clearer idea of what are the real performances of microservices backend with ODM / ORM.
 Usually, the benchmarks that you find around the web are limited to a simple "hello word" or something else of "easy".

 Obviously, there is no absolutely perfect language, there is only the most suitable according to the needs.